FirstBank Holding Co

-FirstBank Holding Company (or 1stBank) is an American privately held bank and financial services company that operates more than 100 locations in two states in the Southwestern U.S., in Colorado and Arizona.
-Founded in 1963, it is headquartered in Lakewood, Colorado.
-At the time of 1stBank's acquisition by PNC Financial in September 2025, the company was privately held and had $26.7 billion in assets.
+FirstBank Holding Company (or 1stBank) was an American privately held bank and financial services company that operated more than 100 locations in two states in the Southwestern U.S., in Colorado and Arizona.
+Founded in 1963, it was headquartered in Lakewood, Colorado.

+At the time its sale to PNC was announced in September 2025, FirstBank was privately held with $26.7 billion in assets.
+On January 5, 2026, PNC announced that it has completed the purchase of FirstBank.
+PNC has informed FirstBank customers that it plans to have FirstBank accounts fully transferred to PNC by the summer of 2026.